benc423/DNSC3288Project/README.md

 ### Ethical Considerations
 ## Negative impacts of using our model:
 * **Variables such as age, gender, and class (first, second, or third) were used as inputs in our model.
-By using demogrpahic data as inputs, the model is encoding bias into its outputs.
-Therefore, the results/prediction of this model can lead to unfair or discriminatory outcomes.**
+By using demographic data as inputs, the model inherently encodes bias into its outputs.
+Consequently, the results and predictions of this model may lead to unfair or discriminatory outcomes.**

 ## uncertainties relating to the impacts of using your model:
 * **If this model is applied beyond its educational scope, its effectiveness remains uncertain.**